 Fentanyl is a synthetic opioid that is prescribed to patients suffering from cancer and is approved by the Food and Drug Association for treating severe pain.

-Fentanyl is up to 100 times the strength of morphine, according to the Centers For Disease Control and Prevention (CDC).
-Individuals that are suffering from moderate pain use Fentanyl to stabilize their symptoms.
+Fentanyl is up to 10,000 times the strength of morphine, according to the Centers For Disease Control and Prevention (CDC).
+Individuals that are suffering from moderate pain use Fentanyl to stabilise their symptoms.

 Fentanyl is prescribed to patients in lozenges or transdermal patches.
-It also can be adminstered by a shot from a doctor or taken by tablet.
+It also can be administered by a shot from a doctor or taken by tablet.

 There has been a major increase in the number of people that use Fentanyl in the United Kingdom.
 Additionally, there has also been a rise in the amount of people that have overdosed on Fentanyl, but research has shown many recorded fentanyl overdoses are from synthetic use.

 Fentanyl is dangerous because it’s being used by many people without a prescription.
-In fact, a large number of people are using synthetic Fentanyl which has been processed through the black market as a recreational drug.
+In fact, numerous people are using synthetic Fentanyl which has been processed through the black market as a recreational drug.

 This type of use results quickly independence, which can then lead to Fentanyl abuse and overdose.
 Consequently, many users will also mix Fentanyl with other illegal drugs, prescribed medication, and alcohol and increase their chances of health issues or overdose.